How to recognise the Asian hornet in the UK.

 If you think you've spotted an Asian hornet you can report it via an online Non-native Species Alert.

-Alternatively, you can download the Asian Hornet Watch app.
-This is available for iPhone and Android.
-The app has a useful section to help with identification.
 Hornets are sometimes confused with wasps and other stripey insects.
-The Asian Hornet Watch app provides pictures of the Asian hornet, the European hornet, the Giant Wood wasp and the Hornet hoverfly to help narrow things down.
+The app provides pictures of the Asian hornet, the European hornet, the Giant Wood wasp and the Hornet hoverfly to help narrow things down.

 So, download the app.
 If you do see something suspect, take a picture.
 BUT don't annoy the insect by getting too close and certainly don't approach a nest!

-Use the app to help confirm the identity then send the picture via the app to report the hornet to the Non-native Species authority.
+Use the app to help confirm the identity then send the picture via the app to report the hornet to the Non-native Species Secretariat.
+This organisation co-ordinates the UK's response to invasive species such as the Asian Hornet and plants such as Giant Hogweed.

 Keep your eyes peeled!